redhat-developer/odo/website/docs/getting-started/configure.md

 Global preference was successfully updated
 ```

+Note that the preference key is case-insensitive.

 ### Unset a configuration
-To unset a value of a preference key, run `odo preference unset <key>`.
+To unset a value of a preference key, run `odo preference unset <key>`; use `-f` flag to skip the confirmation.
 ```shell
 $ odo preference unset updatednotification
 ?
 Do you want to unset updatenotification in the preference (y/N) y